 The Company's products are designed to allow authorized users access to a computing environment, in some cases using patented technology as a replacement for the static password.
 Although certain Company security token technologies are patented, there are other organizations that offer token-type password generators incorporating challenge-response or response only approaches that employ different technological solutions and compete with the Company for market share.
-See "RISK FACTORS -- Factors Relating to Operations -- Competition."
+See "RISK FACTORS -- Competition."